Trump plays to another capacity crowd in New Hampshire

 Prior to arriving in Manchester, Trump took to Twitter to needle Tuesday’s Democratic primary, the media and his political rivals.

-The rally itself, Trump said in a Tweet, is being held to "tweak" Democrats as much as it is to pump up his own supporters.
+The rally itself, Trump said in a Tweet, is being held to "tweak" Democrats as much as it is to pump up his own supporters ahead of Tuesday’s vote.

 In addition to mocking Democrats for a “really boring” primary and Iowa caucus results, Trump also tweeted about his approval ratings, which he claims climbed after the “Impeachment Hoax.”
 He thanked House Speaker Nancy Pelosi, the latest salvo in their ongoing feud that included her tearing up his State of the Union speech last week.